 2. Hamilton Beach 68880: Best ice cream maker for easy use

 Making homemade ice cream can sometimes be a chore, but it takes little effort with the Hamilton Beach 1.5 Quart 68880 Ice Cream Maker.

 Before making anything, you need to chill the freezer bowl that holds the ingredients – in fact, it’s best to keep it in the freezer overnight.
 When you’re ready to make ice cream, you just connect the bowl to the base, add the ingredients and the dasher (mixing device), and switch the on button.
-Our tests showed it took one hour to make a batch.
-It’s also easy to clean since it only has four parts you can quickly hand wash.
+It takes around one hour to create a bowl of tasty ice cream.
+It’s also easy to clean this Hamilton Beach ice cream maker since it only has four parts you can quickly hand wash.

 Home ice cream makers range in price from about $20 to well over $100.
 Some higher-priced models have special linings that help chill their freezer bowl as well as more powerful electric motors.
 Still, a modestly priced, well-designed machine can make fine ice cream.

-What to Look for in an Ice Cream Maker
+What to look for in an ice cream maker

-If you make ice cream often, a an ice cream machine with a freezer bowl is probably best for you.
+If you make ice cream often, an ice cream machine with a freezer bowl is probably best for you.
 If you make ice cream just for special occasions and like to make a lot of ice cream, then the rock-salt-and-ice method is the best.

 Prep & Cleanup

 Knowing how long it takes to prepare ice cream and the cleanup afterward can be a key factor in your decision.
 If the amount of prep and cleanup time outweighs going to the store and buying ice cream, then a machine might not be for you.